jaredmiller219/AppDock/DOCUMENTATION.md

 - `NSWorkspace.didLaunchApplicationNotification` inserts new apps at the front.
 - `NSApplication.didResignActiveNotification` dismisses context menus.
 - A local notification is used to dismiss context menus when tapping outside.
+- The popover listens for a custom dismiss event posted by the popover container.

 ## Testing Strategy